Skip to main content

 The right technology is vital to ensuring flexible working is a success and can be the make or break factor in maintaining a strong company culture.
 Adopting state-of-the-art collaboration software is key for companies that allow employees to work remotely.
 Instant messenger, phone, email and specialist software can help employees maintain good working relationships, as strong communication becomes more important than ever before.

-A physical connection is still important
+A physical connection is still important for company culture

 Many employers who have taken the leap into flexible working stress that physical connection is still important.
 Flexible working should not be implemented at the detriment of company culture, but rather add to it.